-This is a question we get asked a lot — especially by clients who are getting older and worried that they won’t be able to keep running into their 50s and 60’s.
+This is a question we get asked a lot — especially by patients at our specialized physical therapy practice in Portsmouth, New Hampshire — who are getting older and worried that they won’t be able to keep running into their 50s and 60’s.

 The short answer?
 No!

 If you experience knee pain when you run, it’s not that you’ve “aged out” of the sport!
 It’s probably just a biomechanical issue that can be fixed with proper education and strengthening (best offered by a specialist physical therapist).

 In fact, research supports that running may actually be GOOD for your knees!

 Here are some factors that could be responsible for knee pain when you run:

 Ankle mobility affects the way force hits your foot, which can in turn impact your knee.
 According to Trail Runner Magazine, “if your ankle can’t move adequately, then excess forces are shifted up to the knee.
 The knee may be forced to flex, and/or rotate, and/or tilt more than it should.
 This may result in loads that the tissues of the knee can’t handle.”